Cars, supermarkets swamped as heavy rain slams Auckland

 Glenfield and Pt Chevalier Countdown have received roof damage and will remain closed for at least the rest of the day and the other stores are expected to open later today.

-Due to surface flooding, three southbound lanes on SH1 are blocked after Penrose Rd overbridge, the transport agency says.
+Due to surface flooding, three southbound lanes on SH1 were blocked after Penrose Rd overbridge, the transport agency said.

-Police are advising motorists across Auckland to delay their travel this morning.

-There have been a number of calls for assistance to emergency services across the city where vehicles have become submerged.
+There were been a number of calls for assistance to emergency services across the city after vehicles become submerged.

-Police urge motorists to drive with extreme caution, particularly in areas where there is surface flooding as there could be hidden hazards.
+Police urged motorists to drive with extreme caution, particularly in areas where there is surface flooding as there could be hidden hazards.

 Some schools have closed including Orewa College, St Mary's College and Tui's Nest early learning Centre on Auckland's North Shore.